velipso/sndfilter/README.md

 The compressor came from [DynamicsCompressorKernel.cpp](https://github.com/nwjs/chromium.src/blob/df7f8c8582b9a78c806a7fa1e9d3f3ba51f7a698/third_party/WebKit/Source/platform/audio/DynamicsCompressorKernel.cpp)
 (also from Chromium), and cleaned up a bit more.
-I swaped out the adaptive release curve and simplified the knee calculations.
+I swapped out the adaptive release curve and simplified the knee calculations.
 I feel a little more comfortable with that algorithm because there isn't a whole lot of magical math involved.